bolshakov/stoplight/README.md

 ### Custom cool off time

 Stoplights will automatically attempt to recover after a certain amount of time.
-A light in the red state for longer than the cool of period will transition to the yellow state.
+A light in the red state for longer than the cool off period will transition to the yellow state.
 This cool off time is customizable.

 ``` rb